Omar-Darío Cardona Arboleda: Multi-hazard risk assessment

-Cardona has also contributed to the first time fully probabilistic mutli-hazard assessment at global level for the UNDRR’s Global Assessment Report on Disaster Risk Reduction 2013, 2015, and 2017.
+Cardona has also contributed to the first time fully probabilistic multi-hazard assessment at global level for the UNDRR’s Global Assessment Report on Disaster Risk Reduction 2013, 2015, and 2017.
 The classification of globe was conducted with respect to set of seismogenetic areas, and Gutenberg–Richter magnitude–frequency distribution was assumed for the regions.
 This study results in the computation of probabilistic seismic hazard and the coarse-grain probabilistic risk computations were also performed.
 The Global Assessment Report presented risk maps and rankings at global level along with the calculated average annual loss in all countries with respect also to tsunami, tropical cyclone wind, storm surge and flood risk assessment.

 The robustness of the holistic seismic risk evaluation in urban centers was examined using the Urban Seismic Risk index (USRi).
 The research study was conducted in order to validate the robustness of the given indicator, and characterize the evaluation of disaster risk in different megacities of the world was presented as well.
 The fully probabilistic seismic risk assessment was also conducted for several cities using a comprehensive approach dependent on building-by-building and aerial images database.
 The vulnerability functions were assigned to the buildings, and risk evaluation were presented in a diverse set of metrics.
 These studies hold great significance for the stakeholders to identify risk, and factors of vulnerability that can be targeted to reduced or intervened.
 An approach was developed for the quantification of climate-related disaster risk and its use within decision making processes to support adaptation, based on extended catastrophe modeling theory to incorporate deep uncertainty through imprecise, non-stationary, probability metrics.
 The model was applied in Colombia covering floods, droughts, tropical cyclones, landslides, and wildfires.
 An exposure model was constructed covering country-wide portfolios of buildings with multiple uses, infrastructure, crops and ecosystems, accounting for a multisector approach.
 All this work has been based on the development, improvement, and use of the Comprehensive Approach to Probabilistic Risk Assessment (CAPRA); an open-source multi-hazard risk modeling platform.
 The main natural, governance, and public policy lab used by Cardona has been the city of Manizales in Colombia, where the conceptual frameworks, scientific and technical tools, and disaster risk management decision-making have been implemented in practice.